Inspiring Stories

 Why Inspiring Stories?

-Over the past few months, the feedback from Glucose Never Lies® subscribers, podcast listeners, and website visitors has landed in two very clear ways.
+Over recent months, feedback from Glucose Never Lies subscribers, podcast listeners, and website visitors has landed in two clear ways.

-What GNL tries to offer is something different: evidence where it exists, honesty where it does not, lived experience as a reality check, and the pros and cons that allow people to make decisions rooted in understanding rather than authority.
+What GNL tries to offer is something different: evidence where it exists, honesty where it does not, lived experience as a reality check, and the context that allows people to make decisions rooted in understanding rather than authority.

 Self-discovery requires leaning in — learning a little more than you might strictly want to.
 But with knowledge comes agency, and with agency comes better decisions.
 No one here is told what to do.
-Instead, we aim to show what’s possible, what’s safe, where the risks sit, and how to think clearly when the stakes are high.
+Instead, the aim is to show what is possible, what is safe, where the risks sit, and how to think clearly when the stakes are high.

-For those who missed it: the past two years (2023–2025) were brutal.
+Second, the messages following John’s personal journey have been overwhelming — in the best possible way.
+The past two years (2023 to 2025) were brutal.
 Physical and mental health challenges compounded into a functional motor disorder, fuelled by undiagnosed ADHD and chronically low dopamine tone.
-Managing T1D on top of that nearly broke me.
+Managing T1D on top of that nearly broke him.

 Medication helped.
 Friends, colleagues, and family helped even more.
-And the messages of solidarity from this community — your honesty, your reflections, your compassion — reminded me that none of us gets through anything alone.
+And the messages of solidarity from this community — honesty, reflections, compassion — reminded him that none of us gets through anything alone.

-What these years taught me is simple: people need people.
+What those years made clear is simple: people need people.

-Behind every person who “manages”, “achieves”, or “finds their footing” is usually someone whose love, patience, and quiet brilliance kept them upright.
-My wife, Dani, is one of those unsung heroes.
+Behind every person who manages, achieves, or finds their footing is usually someone whose love, patience, and quiet brilliance kept them upright.
+John’s wife, Dani, is one of those unsung heroes.
 Many of you have someone like that too.
 These small, human interventions — often invisible to the world — can be as transformative as any medication or algorithm.

 That realisation led to this.

-This isn’t limited to those living with T1D.
-We want to highlight the whole ecosystem of humans who show up in extraordinary ways:
+This is not limited to those living with T1D.
+The whole ecosystem of humans who show up in extraordinary ways is welcome here:

 • People living with type 1 diabetes